HashkeyHSK/whale-staking/docs/SCRIPTS_ARCHITECTURE.md

   - Returns claimed reward amount
 - `pendingReward(uint256 positionId) external view returns (uint256)`:
   - Query pending rewards for specified position (read-only function)
+  - Can be called by anyone - no owner restriction
-  - Returns 0 in emergency mode
+  - Returns 0 in emergency mode or if position is unstaked
 - `emergencyWithdraw(uint256 positionId) external`:
   - Emergency withdraw principal (only available in emergency mode)
   - No rewards, only returns principal